 In November 2016, Oregon voters approved Measure 98 which dedicated funding to improving graduation rates through proven practices such as Career & Technical Education (CTE).
 The district's established plan was set in motion during 2017-18.
 While graduation rates have improved, there is more work to do.
-The approved budget continues existing Measure 98 investments for teacher collaboration, college-level opportunities, Career & Technical Education programs, a night school program, investments into attendance monitoring to reduce chronic absenteeism, and additional counseling supports with emphasis on 9th grade on track for graduation.
+The Adopted Budget continues existing Measure 98 investments for teacher collaboration, college-level opportunities, Career & Technical Education programs, a night school program, investments into attendance monitoring to reduce chronic absenteeism, and additional counseling supports with emphasis on 9th grade on track for graduation.

 Continued funding of Measure 98 programs from the State will provide opportunities for students to connect with staff and programs of study that will keep them in school through to completion of graduation and be prepared for school or careers beyond high school with relevant trade skills and certifications.
 During the 2019 legislative session it was voted to fully fund Measure 98 programs.
-The approved 2023-2024 budget includes funding for Measure 98 fully funding amount per student approved by voters.
+The Adopted 2023-2024 budget includes funding for Measure 98 which increased by 12% compared to 2021-2022, or fully funding amount per student approved by voters.